vyos/vyos-documentation/docs/ch01-install.rst

 The latest ISO image for VyOS can be downloaded at https://www.vyos.net.

-The recommended system requirements are 512MB RAM and 2GB storage.
+The recommended system requirements are 512 MiB RAM and 2 GiB storage.

 The VyOS ISO is a Live CD and will boot to a functional VyOS image.
 To login to the system, use the default username ``vyos`` with password ``vyos``.